-With nearly 150 years of history Wedge Group Galvanizing is the UK's largest hot dip galvanizing organisation.
-They have 14 plants around the UK which are designed and equipped to set industry-leading standards for sustainability and low environmental impact.
+With nearly 150 years of history, Wedge Group Galvanizing is the UK's largest hot dip galvanizing organisation.
+They have 14 plants around the UK, including a location in Hull, which are designed and equipped to set industry-leading standards for sustainability and low environmental impact.
 Wedge has demonstrable experience in working with architects and artists including Antony Gormley and Chris Brammall.

 ABOUT THE BRITISH COUNCIL